-The 2020 primaries kicked off on Monday, with both Democratic and Republican caucuses held in Iowa.
+The 2020 presidential nominating process kicked off on Feb.
+3, with both Democratic and Republican caucuses held in Iowa.

-Up for grabs are 41 delegates for Democratic contenders and 40 delegates for the Republicans.
+Up for grabs were 41 delegates for Democratic contenders and 40 delegates for the Republicans.

 With 100% of precincts reporting, former South Bend, Indiana, Mayor Pete Buttiegieg and Sen. Bernie Sanders were both leading among Democrats at 26%.